 Christmas Markets in Europe are legendary.
 If you’re wondering if they do Christmas Markets in Luxembourg, they do – and they do them really well!
 Luxembourg may be one of the smallest countries in Europe, but they go big on Christmas Markets.

 Not big size-wise, like huge markets with a thousand stalls – but big in terms of lots of seasonal cheer.
 And also several markets in a relatively small area.
 Across the city, there are Christmas light displays, fairground rides, ice skating, kids’ events, crafts and plenty of yummy festive food & drink.

-I visited the Christmas Markets in Luxembourg City in 2021 and I really enjoyed all the festive fun.
-This article is a guide to what to expect in the Luxembourg Christmas Markets in 2022, based on the information they have published about the event this year, and my experience last year.
+I really enjoyed all the festive fun when I visited the Christmas Markets in Luxembourg City.
+This article is a guide to what to expect in the Luxembourg Christmas Markets in 2023, based on the information they have published about the event this year, and my experience from 2021.

 What Are The Luxembourg Christmas Markets?

 Luxembourg City is the capital of the Grand Duchy of Luxembourg and the location for the main Luxembourg Christmas Markets.

 Winter Lights is the umbrella name for the Luxembourg City Christmas Markets.
 There is a mixture of Christmas Markets (or Marchés de Noël in French), where you can find food, drink, rides and other activities, and illuminations – festive light displays dotted around the city.